 The Scheme involves the following main terms and conditions:

-b) The purchase price for shares on exercising options shall correspond to 120% of the volume-weighted average of the price paid for the Company’s B shares on the NASDAQ OMX Stockholm during the period from 29 August 2014 to 11 September 2014, inclusive.
+b) The purchase price for shares on exercising options shall correspond to 120% of the volume-weighted average of the price paid for the Company’s B shares on the Nasdaq Stockholm during the period from 31 August 2015 to 11 September 2015, inclusive.

 d) If persons who are entitled to an allocation refrain in full or in part from acquiring call options offered to them, such unacquired call options shall be divided on a pro rata basis between those persons who are entitled to an allocation and who have expressed their interest in acquiring additional call options in writing.
 Persons who are entitled to an allocation may not come to acquire more than an additional 30% of the original number of call options offered in this manner.